 Arthur's seed business soon outgrew the facilities of his home and in 1948 construction was completed on a store, a packaging and mail order area, as well as staff living quarters.
 Over the decades, growth demanded several other expansions to the building as can be witnessed by the many interesting rooflines of Veseys present headquarters.

-Since 1939, Veseys seed has been tested and packaged on the premises in York.
+Since 1939, Veseys seeds have been tested and packaged on the premises in York.
 Today, automated packaging has mostly replaced what had been done by hand.
 However, many small and delicate flower seeds are still packaged by hand using a combination of measuring devices not unlike the original spoons and scoops of Arthur's day.

 Having enjoyed moderate growth over the years, Mr. Vesey hired B.E.
 (Bev) Simpson in 1956.
 Mr. Simpson's ideas, youth and energy contributed greatly to company growth.
 Soon, Mr. Simpson became a business partner and in 1980, upon the retirement of Mr. Vesey, Bev became president of the company and along with his wife, Shirley, took full ownership of the business.